theshivv/OrgaFood/README.md

 * Rishabh Jain -
  I have learned to use kotlin in android, how firebase works, how authentication can be done (Google, Email, Phone, etc.), how ui works, how to work with Multi-Moduled projects, how payment methods are integrated to app, also, how powerful and helpful, the git and github are.

-* Palak Mantry - Description

-* Azeez Dandawala - Description

 ### **Future scope**

-  • Real-Time Payment functionality can be added.
+* Real-Time Payment functionality can be added.

-  • More Authentication methods will be helpful (Phone, Facebook, Guest/Anonymous login).
+* More Authentication methods will be helpful (Phone, Facebook, Guest/Anonymous login).

-  • Also, delivery system would be helpful.
+* Also, delivery system would be helpful.

 ### **Screenshots**
 <table>
   <tr>